lhdbkul/Omeka-S-module-Common/README.md

   - EasyMeta to get ids, terms and labels from properties, classes, templates, vocabularies; to get main data types too (literal, resource or uri); to get resource api names from any names used in Omeka and modules.
+  - FormatNumber, to get number formatted with the site or omeka locale
   - IsHomePage
   - IsHtml
   - IsXml